How to Cut Steel Corset Boning for a Corset

 Simply wrap the end in a length of tape, press ends together and cut a curve.

 Spiral boning can be trickier to cut.
 I have seen people do all kinds of things to it.
 Often leaving poking and bent sprained bones and a lot of stress along the way.
 If you own a quality pair of aviation snips this will not happen!

 You cut each wire one side at a time.
 Don’t try to cut the entire width in one go.

 There is No need for some of the crazy pliers bending vice holding crazy stuff that I have seen on YouTube.

 The ends of spiral boning need caps.
 If you own or plan to buy the simple eyelet machine you can get special die fittings to press the ends flat, but the job can be done with two sets of cheap pliers.

-Position the end cap onto your neatly cut bone, squeeze sides of cap gently, then flatten caps slightly, changing positions of pliers to help with each action, best to do this slowly until you have your own rhythm.
+Position the end cap onto your neatly cut bone, squeeze the sides of the cap gently, then flatten caps slightly, changing the positions of pliers to help with each action.
+It’s best to do this slowly until you have your own rhythm.

 Take a thin strip of flat steel boning or anything solid that is narrower than the end cap.
 This is so you can crimp the centre of the cap edges, but not the outer edge.

 Place the thin strip of bone in the centre of the cap and squeeze with your pliers so you press the centre of the cap down.
 This will crimp the cap so it won’t fall off.